Last Updated: 3/29/21

 Below is a list of necessities that all hedgehogs need BEFORE they can come home.
 These are all things to consider before buying a hedgehog to make sure it's a good fit for your home.

 - A cage: it needs to be at least 24"x24".
 Bigger is preferable.
 You can use large tubs (some people buy tubs that are big enough to fit an artificial Christmas tree), large tanks, or any cage that would be large enough to fit a guinea pig comfortably.
 You need to have a cage with the option of a top/lid as well, as hedgehogs can be great escape artists.
 I highly recommend this tub here, because it is spacious, economical, and hedgehogs can't escape the tall sides.
 Tubs are also very easy to clean.
-I have learned much and used to recommend cages that are wire.
-This is no longer something I consider safe as hedgehogs can get their heads stuck in between bars.

 - A wheel: The wheel needs to be large enough for a hedgehog (about 11-12").
 A baby will seem small for a regular sized hedgehog wheel at first, but don't worry, they'll grow into it.
 Don't buy any wheel that has gaps or spaces in it (for example, wire wheels that are sold in some pet stores).
 I highly recommend the Carolina Storm bucket wheels.
 They're MUCH easier to clean and work really well.
 Hedgehogs tend to poop as they run and they run on their wheel a lot, so there will be lots of poop and pee on the wheel.
 They also sell litter trays to go with them.
 Baby hedgehogs tend to poop and pee A LOT, so the wheel will get yucky pretty fast.
 As they grow into adults, they become much better about this.